 Just as your spa or massage practice promise or brand is important to your clients; it’s equally critical in attracting top talent.
 As Robert Burley writes in “Creating and Marketing an Employment Brand to Attract Talent,” recruiting is about connecting with candidates on a practical, emotional and aspirational level.
 For that reason, Burley advises that your employment brand should factor in several things.
 Among them:

 The promise should be grounded in reality.
-If your promise isn’t grounded in reality, you may end of hiring employees that don’t fit and who ultimately leave.
+If your promise isn’t grounded in reality, you may end up hiring employees that don’t fit and who ultimately leave.

 Your employment brand also needs to work with your overall spa or massage practice brand.
 If your brand is built around outstanding customer service, you want to find employees who share that passion.